Skip to content

 CRIMINAL LAWYERS

-Aiding Illegal Immigration Defense Lawyers
+Aiding Illegal Immigration Defence Lawyers

 The Humanitarian Aid Clause

 Article 318 bis CP itself contains an exclusion clause: the acts are not punishable where the aim pursued by the perpetrator is solely to provide humanitarian aid.
-This clause is essential to the defense: proving that the conduct answered to a solidarity, assistance or family purpose, and not an unlawful one, excludes criminal liability.
+This clause is essential to the defence: proving that the conduct answered to a solidarity, assistance or family purpose, and not an unlawful one, excludes criminal liability.

 Aggravated Types